Exploring Central Otago

 Fish Licence 24-hour or seasonal licences are issued by Fish and Game New Zealand and required to fish for trout or salmon.

 Game Bird Licence This is issued by Fish and Game New Zealand and required to hunt for waterfowl, pheasant and quail.
-One-day or seasonal licenses are available.
+One-day or seasonal licences are available.

 Hunting Permit Issued by the Department of Conservation and required if you wish to hunt on New Zealand’s national park and conservation estates.
 Your hunting licence can typically be arranged by a hunting guide.